stablecog/mixpanel-to-posthog/README.md

 ## Disclaimer

 This is **NOT an official tool**.
-We are not affiliated with Posthog, Mixpanel, or any other project.
+We are not affiliated with Posthog or Mixpanel

 However, if you are looking to migrate from Mixpanel to Posthog like we were - we hope you find this tool useful.